A fictitious-play finite-difference method for linearly solvable mean field games: Introduction

 \section{Introduction}

-\emph{Mean field games (MFGs)} are approximate models for large-scale optimal control systems in which an infinite number of homogeneous microscopic systems interact through their evaluation functions~\cite{Lasry2007Mean}.
+\emph{Mean field games (MFGs)} are models for approximating the Nash equilibrium for large-scale control problems in which an infinite number of homogeneous microscopic systems compete with each other~\cite{Lasry2007Mean}.
 This model is obtained by approximating the many-body interaction terms in each microscopic system as a two-body interaction between one system and the density distribution function formed by the other systems.
-The resulting MFGs consist of two partial differential equations: a forward equation called the Fokker-Planck equation (FP equation), which describes the dynamics of the density distribution, and a backward equation called the Hamilton-Jacobi-Bellman equation (HJB equation), which describes the dynamics of the optimal control input.
+The resulting MFGs consist of two partial differential equations: a forward equation called the Fokker-Planck equation (FP equation), which describes the dynamics of the density distribution, and a backward equation called the Hamilton-Jacobi-Bellman equation (HJB equation), which describes the dynamics of the control input.
 The initial and terminal conditions are posed respectively for the FP and HJB equations.
-The existence and uniqueness of solutions for MFGs have been proved under various assumptions~\cite{Cardaliaguet2010Notes, Gueant2011Mean}, although many fundamental problems remain open.
+The existence and uniqueness of solutions for MFGs have been proved under various assumptions~\cite{Cardaliaguet2010Notes, Gueant2011Mean}.